jclouds/jclouds.github.com/documentation/quickstart/rackspace.markdown

 Cloud Load Balancers works with the Rackspace layer in jclouds that is used to access features specific to the Rackspace load balancer system.

-1. The Rackspace API for Cloud Load Balancers is org.jclouds.rackspace.cloudloadbalancers.CloudLoadBalancersApi.
+1. The Rackspace API for Cloud Load Balancers is org.jclouds.rackspace.cloudloadbalancers.v1.CloudLoadBalancersApi.
 All other APIs for working with load balancers are accessible via the CloudLoadBalancersApi.
-1. You can find these APIs in the latest [Javadoc](http://demobox.github.com/jclouds-maven-site/latest/apidocs).
+1. You can find these APIs in the latest [Javadoc](http://javadocs.jclouds.cloudbees.net/).

 ### <a id="lbs-source"></a>The Source Code